 Registration fee includes light breakfast, lunch, and materials.
 Exhibitor registration fee includes two workshop registrations and 6′ exhibit table.

-Purchase Orders: To pay with a PO, select “Pay by Check” and send PO to Ashley Gill at firstname.lastname@example.org or faxed to (515) 243-1902.
+Purchase Orders: To pay with a PO, select “Pay by Check” and have the PO sent to Ashley Gill at email@example.com or faxed to (515) 243-1902.

-Scholarships: $50 scholarships are available for parents and family members in need of financial support to attend.
-Scholarships are paid in the form of a reimbursement check that is mailed to recipients after the event.
-Scholarship forms will be available at check-in the day of the event.
+Families & Students: $100 stipends are available for families and students to offset the cost of registration and travel.
+Stipends are paid in the form of a reimbursement check that is mailed to recipients after the event.
+Stipend forms and information will be available at the event.

 Social Work, LMFT & LMHC: This workshop has been approved to offer 6.0 credit hours at a cost of $10 per person payable to ASK Resource Center via registration or the day of the event.